 Read more | Visiting Anglesey

 No visit to Wales is complete without a trip to Llandudno, the Queen of the Welsh Resorts.
-This quaint coastal town in the north of Wales is celebrated for its charming pastel-colored Victorian architecture as well as its lovely scenery and popular beach.
+This quaint coastal town in the north of Wales is celebrated for its charming pastel-coloured Victorian architecture as well as its lovely scenery and popular beach.

 During the summer, you can windsurf and parasail or just relax and soak up some rays.
 North Shore Beach, also known as Llandudno Beach, is considered to be one of the best beaches in Wales not only for its beauty but because of its picturesque pier and promenade.
 There’s a playground and games arcade along with concession stands and cafes.